Shorzinator/CodeBrief/docs/index.md

     ---

-    Streamline your workflow with automated context generation for various development scenarios.
+    Streamline your workflow with automated context generation for various development scenarios and CI/CD integration.

+-   :material-git: **Git Workflows**

+    ---

+    Integrate with Git workflows for branch-specific context, commit analysis, and development progress tracking.

 </div>